Don’t know a periapical from a bitewing? Today’s Yuma dental blog takes a look at dental x-rays.

-Bitewing x-rays help dentist Hulme see what’s going on between teeth – something that is always needed but impossible with a visual exam.
+Bitewing x-rays help Dr. Mann see what’s going on between teeth – something that is always needed but impossible with a visual exam.
 They also help your dentist evaluate the jaw bone.

 These are similar to bite wings but they can get a clearer picture of the tooth roots and bone.
 These are often used to help diagnose an abscess in the root of a tooth.